Skip to Main Content

 Research Impact Challenge: 3.
 Preserve and Share your work with a Digital Repository

-To ensure that the broadest possible audience can access and read your work, you can share your work in an open access repository, regardless of where you publish.
+To ensure that the broadest possible audience can access and read your work, you can share your work in an open access repository.
 This type of sharing via a repository is often called self-archiving or Green Open Access (OA).

 Knowing your rights to share your scholarship